ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### May 2024
+Monday May 27th, 2024:
+- Today, I dreamt about arman tsarukyan invading the octagon during 302 and somehow winning

 Sunday May 26th, 2024:
 - Today, I dreamt about the neglected doberman next door
 - Today, I dreamt about something else that made me feel the dread in the morning